rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 	}
 }
 ```
-`interval` is configurable and must be set to a [Go duration string](https://pkg.go.dev/maze.io/x/duration#ParseDuration).
+`interval` is configurable and must be set to a [Go duration string](https://pkg.go.dev/maze.io/x/duration#ParseDuration), `vacuum` is optional and, if set to `true`, instructs rqlite to first [`VACUUM`](https://www.sqlite.org/lang_vacuum.html) the backup copy before it uploads it.
 In the example above, rqlite will check every 5 minutes if an upload is required, and do so if needed.
 You must also supply your Access Key, Secret Key, S3 bucket name, and the bucket's region, but setting the Endpoint is optional.
 The backup will be stored in the bucket at `path`, which should also be set to your preferred value.
 Leave all other fields as is.

 ### Other configuration options
 If you wish to disable compression of the backup add `no_compress: true` to the top-level section of the configuration file.
 The configuration file also supports variable expansion -- this means any string starting with `$` will be replaced with that [value from Environment variables](https://pkg.go.dev/os#ExpandEnv) when it is loaded by rqlite.